sensu/sensu-docs/content/sensu-go/5.2/guides/install-check-executables-with-assets.md

 Depending on the asset, this could be a check, filter, mutator, or handler.
 See the Bonsai asset page for information about asset capabilities and configuration.

-For example, the [Sensu PagerDuty handler asset][19] requires a `pagerduty` handler.
-Use the examples in Bonsai to write a handler definition that uses your PagerDuty service API key and the `sensu-pagerduty-handler` runtime asset.
+For the PagerDuty example, create a `pagerduty` handler that includes a PagerDuty service API key and the `sensu-pagerduty-handler` runtime asset.

 {{< highlight json >}}
 {